How to Get Podcast Sponsors: What Brands Look for Today

 Advertisers care about how many times an episode is downloaded within the first 30 days of its release, as this is the industry-standard metric.
 Not total downloads across your entire back catalogue.
 Not follower counts.
 Just the 30-day window per episode.

-Why 30 days?
-Because that window shows real reach and gives sponsors a consistent baseline to compare your show against others.
-Track this number for your last ten episodes.
-Then report the average.
+That window shows real reach and gives sponsors a consistent baseline to compare your show against others.
+Track this number for your last ten episodes, then report the average.

 Sponsors want specifics.
 They need to know: